JasonToebe/Mech105-Algorithms/LU Factorization/README.md

 # LU Factorization
-This code uses the false position method to find the root of a function
+This code breaks a matrix into an upper and lower triangular matrix
 ## Inputs/Outputs

 ## How it works